rotorflight/rotorflight-ref-design/FC-Design-Requirements.md

 The servo pins should be selected so that they are _on the same timer_.
 DMA is not required for servos, but the pins should have it available for future use.

 The servo header is a standard 0.1" pin header.
-It's common to have the cyclic servos side-by-side, as a 3x3 header block.
+It's common to have the cyclic servos side-by-side.

 ### Tail servo / ESC